Bernie (2011 film): Critical response

-On Rotten Tomatoes, the film has an 88% "Certified Fresh" rating, based on 166 reviews, with an average rating of 7.40/10.
+On Rotten Tomatoes, the film has an 88% rating, based on 166 reviews, with an average rating of 7.40/10.
 The site's critical consensus reads, "Richard Linklater's Bernie is a gently told and unexpectedly amusing true-crime comedy that benefits from an impressive performance by Jack Black".
-On Metacritic, the film has a 75 out of 100, based on 35 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a 75 out of 100, based on 35 critics, indicating "generally favorable" reviews.

-Roger Ebert of the Chicago Sun-Times enjoyed the film, giving it 3.5 stars out of 4.
+Roger Ebert of the Chicago Sun-Times enjoyed the film, giving it 3.5 out of 4.
 He praised Black's performance as well as Linklater's direction, saying "His genius was to see Jack Black as Bernie Tiede."

 Critic Jonathan Rosenbaum called the film a masterpiece, describing it as a companion piece to Linklater's 1998 film The Newton Boys, and saying the writing is:

 so good that the humor can’t be reduced to simple satire; a whole community winds up speaking through the film, and it has a lot to say.
 In fact, it’s hard to think of many other celebrations of small-town American life that are quite as rich, as warm, and as complexly layered, at least within recent years.
-He put it on his Top 10 of the 2010-2019 decade.
+He put it on his Top 10 of the 2010–2019 decade.

 In a positive review in Slate, Dana Stevens lauded the performances of the three leads, saying that both Black and McConaughey are at their best when working with Linklater.
 But she reserved her highest praise for "the good people of Carthage, who, sitting on porches or the hoods of their cars, recount the strange story of Bernie Tiede and Marjorie Nugent".

 Marc Savlov of The Austin Chronicle said: